fobordo/election-analysis/README.md

     # Save the winning candidate's name to the text file
     txt_file.write(winning_candidate_summary)
     ```
-  The resulting election analysis text file now included the county with the winning candidate summary:
+  The resulting election analysis text file, `election_analysis.txt` now included the county with the winning candidate summary:

     ```
     Election Results